Discriminative Perceptions Are Unreal

 “In this way, you can peel away the myriad appearances of all things, until you uncover the innermost essence of seeing, thus achieving perfect clarity beyond any doubt.”

-Ananda said, “I can see clearly all over the Jeta Grove, yet I do not know among all these things what is not my seeing, and I don’t know why.
-If trees are not my seeing, why do I see trees?
-If trees are my seeing, then what becomes of trees?
-The same is true of everything else, including emptiness – if emptiness is not my seeing, why do I see emptiness?
-If emptiness is my seeing, then what becomes of emptiness?
-Then I consider it again and realize that among the ten thousand things, down to the finest aspects of the myriad appearances, nothing is not my seeing.”
+Ananda said, “I can see clearly all over the Jeta Grove, yet I do not know among all these things what is not my seeing.
+Why?
+If trees were not my seeing, why would I see them?
+Yet if trees were my seeing, how could they also be trees?
+The same applies to everything else, including emptiness – if emptiness were not my seeing, why would I see it?
+If emptiness were my seeing, how could it also be emptiness?
+But then I consider it again and realize that among the ten thousand phenomena, down to the subtlest, nothing is not my seeing.”

 The Buddha said, “Exactly, exactly.”

-By now in the great assembly, upon hearing these teachings of the Buddha, those who had not reached the stage beyond learning were all stunned and could not perceive where the meaning began or ended.
-They were agitated and taken aback at the same time, having lost what they had adhered to.
+By now in the great assembly, upon hearing these teachings of the Buddha, those who had not yet reached the stage beyond learning were all stunned and could not comprehend it at all.
+They were agitated and taken aback, having lost what they previously had adhered to.

-The Buddha, knowing people were anxious and uneasy in spirit, began to console Ananda and everyone in the great assembly: “Good people, what the supreme Dharma King says is true and real.
-He speaks things as they are.
-He does not deceive.
+The Buddha, knowing people were anxious and uneasy, began to console Ananda and everyone in the great assembly: “Good people, what the supreme Dharma King says is true and real.
+He tells it as it is.
 He does not lie.
-He is not Maskari Goshaliputra with his four kinds of non-dying theories that are deceptive and confusing.
+He never deceives.
+He is not like Maskari Goshaliputra advocating his four kinds of non-dying theories that are deceptive and confusing.
 You should consider this attentively.
-It is no disgrace to feel anxious and to implore.”
+It is not a disgrace to feel anxious and to implore.”